luisamesty/Amerpsoft-iDempiere-community/Developing Plug-Ins - with Maven.md

 </project>
 </pre>
 <pre>
-Tips:
+Tips: <br/>
-* Check version 6.2.0-SNAPSHOT on pom.xml
+* Check version 6.2.0-SNAPSHOT on pom.xml <br/>
-* Packaging must be "pom" on pom.xml
+* Packaging must be "pom" on pom.xml <br/>
 * Verify correct sintax on modules.
-In this case modules can be added using Overview Tam (Modules sub-tab) and eclipse must be able to find them if they are full completed correctly.
+In this case modules can be added using Overview Tam (Modules sub-tab) and eclipse must be able to find them if they are full completed correctly. <br/>
 </pre>

 ## 5. Maven generate plugins.
 <pre>
-Once project are completely clean and tested, they can be generated using mvn command.
+Once project are completely clean and tested, they can be generated using 'mvn' command. <br/>
-On main plugins directory:
+On main plugins directory: <br/>
 </pre>
-mvn verify -Didempiere.target=org.amerpsoft.com.idempiere.p2.targetplatform -X
+mvn verify -Didempiere.target=org.amerpsoft.com.idempiere.p2.targetplatform -X <br/>
 <pre>
 Jar files are generated on:
 org.amerpsoft.com.idempiere.p2.site/target/repository/plugins
     for plugin projects
 org.amerpsoft.com.idempiere.p2.site/target/repository/plugins
     for feature projects
 </pre>